labgrid-project/labgrid/doc/configuration.rst

      mybootloaderkey: path/to/mybootloader.img

 Arguments:
-  - image (str): The key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
+  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
-  - cmd (str): single command used for mfgtool (default: spl)
+  - cmd (str, default="spl"): single command used for mfgtool

 USBStorageDriver
 ~~~~~~~~~~~~~~~~